Bhagirathi River: Etymology

-Bhagiratha was a descendant of King Sagara of the Suryavanshi, or Surya Dynasty.
+In Hindu texts, Bhagiratha was a descendant of King Sagara of the Suryavamsha, or Solar Dynasty.
 He played an important role in the descent of the Ganges.
-The story of Bhagiratha is narrated in the Ramayana, Mahabharata, and Puranas.
+The story of Bhagiratha is narrated in the Ramayana, Mahabharata, and the Puranas.

 Wanting to show his sovereignty, King Sagara performed a ritual known as ashvamedha, where a horse was left to wander for one year.
 However, Indra stole the horse to prevent the ritual from being successful.
 Learning that the horse had disappeared, King Sagara sent his sixty thousand sons to look for it.
 They eventually found the horse at the ashram of sage Kapila.
 Thinking that sage Kapila had stolen the horse, the sons interrupted him while he was in deep meditation.
 This infuriated sage Kapila and with his ascetic's gaze burned all sixty thousand sons to ashes.
-King Sagara sent his grandson, Anshuman, to ask sage Kapila what could be done to bring deliverance to their souls.
+King Sagara sent his grandson, Amshuman, to ask sage Kapila what could be done to bring deliverance to their souls.

 Sage Kapila advised that only the water of the Ganges, which flowed in the heavens, could liberate them.
-Bhagiratha, Anshuman's grandson, undertook ascetic practice and won the favour of Brahma and Shiva.
-Brahma allowed Ganga to descend on earth, while Shiva broke Ganga's fall in the coils of his hair so that her force would not shatter the earth.
+Bhagiratha, Amshuman's grandson, undertook ascetic practices and won the favour of Brahma and Shiva.
+Brahma allowed the goddess Ganga to descend upon the earth, while Shiva broke Ganga's fall in the coils of his hair so that her force would not shatter the earth.

 When Ganga descended, Bhagiratha took her through the mountains, foothills, the plains of India, and to the sea where she liberated the sixty thousand sons of King Sagara.
 Due to Bhagiratha's role in the descent of the Ganges, the source stream came to be known as Bhagirathi.